apna-college/Delta-Projects/Renuka Savale/README.md

 # Weather Application using API

-To use this API it uis needed to create account on OpenWeather Website https://home.openweathermap.org
+To use this API it is needed to create account on OpenWeather Website https://home.openweathermap.org

 # Features :

 1. This Web Application will show the current weather of enterted location using API.

 2. After entering the location in input bar and hitting enter key or clicking search icon you will get weather results of respective location.